bartlomiejj/Currencies/README.md

+THIS IS JUST AN EXAMPLE, PORTFOLIO PROJECT.
+BUSINESS VALUE MIGHT BE LOW :)

 # Currencies Service

 Responsibilities:
-1. api/currencies/refresh - download currencies from NBP and save in DB
+1. api/currencies/refresh - download currencies from NBP and save in DB.
+Refresh on every application startup also.
 2. api/currencies/calculate - calculate target currency value.

 Example request: